 Geospatial data with a bubble map can help companies analyze their customer service experiences in different geographic areas.
 Consider the percentage of technical support issues handled by a mobile phone vendor.
 Those issues can be visualized in a bubble map like the following one.

 The larger bubbles indicate a higher number of filed support issues, meaning the service centers in the red-bubbled areas might be overwhelmed; that tends to affect customer experience.
 Naturally, action should be taken to reduce future issues, such as researching problem areas to identify their root causes, and perhaps hosting more service centers in those areas.

 Look at the following map representing telecommunications tower placement across regions.
 Map color represents the number of customers using different cellphone services, and customized markers represent cellphone tower placement.
 Having more customers in the same place will affect the network and, therefore, the customers’ experience.
 This map helps determine the areas in which more cellphone towers are needed to increase network coverage.

 In this map, custom markers indicate proposed locations for new towers, and black dots indicate existing cellphone towers.

 Monitoring business performance at various levels

 Because of digitalization, a company might be active from the street level to world level.
 So, monitoring all business activity from a single view is beneficial and can be accomplished with Bold BI maps.

 The following map has data for most of the countries at the state level, making it easy to navigate from world-level data to country-level data.

 With the customizable feature set of Bold BI maps, you can visualize geographical data for any metric.
 If you have any questions, please post them in the comments section.
 You can also contact us by submitting your questions through the Bold BI contact webpage or, if you already have an account, you can log in to submit your support question.
-Bold BI has a 15-day free trial with no credit card information required.
-We welcome you to try it out to experience Bold BI for yourself.
+Try our Bold BI dashboards by requesting live 30-minute free demo with our experts.